alexander-kastil/az-cloud-native/demos/08-dapr/01-dapr-intro/readme.md

 - `food-dapr-backend` - A .NET Core Web API project that uses Entity Framework and Dapr to store and retrieve food orders.
 - `food-dapr-frontend` - An MVC project that uses Dapr to call the backend API.

+Dapr configuration is stored in the [components](components) folder and container the following files:

+- `statestore.yaml` - Configures the state store to use Azure Blob Storage.

 ## Demo Steps

 - Install Dapr CLI